 I hold dual-licensure in both Texas and California and currently offer online video therapy for those in both states.
 I am currently accepting new clients.
-For those in Texas, I currently live in the heart of Austin and will offer in-person therapy again in the Austin area soon.
+For those in Texas, I currently live in the heart of Austin and offer live online video therapy for those in reside in Texas.
 For those in California, I have lived in Orange County, Long Beach, West Los Angeles, Bakersfield, and the San Francisco East Bay Area, and I practiced in downtown Berkeley for almost 4 years.
 I still see many clients who live in California and welcome new clients who reside in the state, as well.

 In my practice, I specialize in working with individuals, couples, groups, and families around difficult taboo relational topics, such as (though not limited to):

 ♦ Sex and sexuality issues (e.g. sex therapy)

 ♦ Gender and identity, including queer & trans issues

 ♦ Couples and relational issues (e.g. couples therapy)

 ♦ Adoption, same-sex families, & other family structures

 ♦ Grief and loss and the mourning of loved ones

 ♦ Difficulties around shame, body, & worthiness

 ♦ Breakups and divorce and all forms of relationship loss